 - Graduate degree (Ph.D.) in clinical psychology, cognitive psychology, neuroscience, biomedical engineering, or a related discipline;

 - Expertise in neuroimaging analysis, including functional MRI and diffusion tensor imaging, and statistics as demonstrated by graduate-level coursework and/or publication record;

 - Experience with neuroimaging software packages, including SPM and FSL;

 - Programming experience with Matlab;

-- While not required, familiarity with the neuroimaging informatics platform XNAT is highly desirable;
+- While not required, familiarity with the neuroimaging informatics platform XNAT, UNIX, and Python is advantageous.

 Setting: The Vanderbilt Psychotic Disorders Program (VPDP) is a collaborative, multidisciplinary program interested in the study and treatment of individuals with a psychotic illness.
 The VPDP consists of a 22-bed unit within the Vanderbilt Psychiatric Hospital (VPH), a partial hospitalization program, and an outpatient clinic.
 The clinical focus of the program is on acute stabilization of psychotic inpatients at VPH and the implementation of long-term treatment plans through outpatient services affiliated with the Department of Psychiatry and Behavioral Sciences.
 Members of the VPDP, including the Woodward Lab collaborate with faculty in the Vanderbilt Institute of Imaging Sciences (VUIIS) and School of Engineering.